 Step 4: Share the file (send it via email) to yourself so you can download it onto your computer and edit it on your favorite DAW (Audacity, Reaper, Cubase, etc.)

-Step 5: If you recorded your voice tracks directly to your computer, using your favorite DAW, all you need to do is start editing them to remove unwanted sound and insert music intro and outro, music transitions or any other sound effect.
+Step 5: If you recorded your voice tracks directly to your computer, using your favorite DAW, all you need to do is start editing them to remove unwanted sounds and insert music intro and outro, music transitions, or any other sound effect.

 What Elements Does a Podcast Have

-My two favorite podcasting/broadcasting companies are Gimlet Media and BBC Drama and BBC Radio 4.
+My two favorite podcasting/broadcasting companies are Gimlet Media, BBC Drama, and BBC Radio 4.
 Gimlet Media was created by Alex Blomberg (Start Up), with great projects like Homecoming and The Habitat and so many more.

 My other great love is Radio 4.
 I always stress that learning from critical listening is a very useful strategy.

 I’ve enjoyed so many of their podcasts, that they became an excellent source for me to learn how to develop each type of podcast format, how long the intro music can be, where to insert the music transitions, credits from sponsors, how long an episode can be so the listener keeps hooked to the end and gets to know what the next episode will be about.

 Guest(s) for an interview

 Blog post audio support

 Host(s) and/or guest(s) introduction and a brief summary of what the episode is about